LI-Nieves/DnD-notes/notes/Dimensional Mercenary.Lost Mine of Phandelver.md

 - Akta climbs over the emerald to discover the room it's blocking
     - The fungi inside start to produce smoke filling up the room
     - Hildebrand, Emerit, Gondorf go there too
-- Akta retrieves a glaive in the boss's room and a diamond in another room
+- Akta retrieves a glaive in the boss's room and a diamond (worth 5000 GP) in another room
 - We decide to leave the cave

 ## Back to Sildar and Korvak in Phandalin